Project Springboard (SCOOP Related)

 The 8 additional Woodford wells are included in the Springboard concept of “efficient orderly planned drilling” …

-IMO If oil stays close to $50, it will happen…
+IMO if oil stays close to $50, it will happen…

-We were offered $34,285,00 an acre in sec 20-7N-6W.
-Locations being cleared in sec 20 and 21 for wells to be drilled North.
+We were offered $34,285.00 an acre in Section 20-7N-6W.
+Locations being cleared in Section 20 and 21 for wells to be drilled North.

 Was that offer for 3/16 or 1/4 interest?
 ElaineM